 This tip is about how to draw a whole face.
 It will take some patience.
-Don’t forget to use your eraser, and don’t forget that you can start over!
-If you practice this, every face you draw will be better.
+You can use an eraser and you can always start over.
+If you practice this, every face you draw in the future will be better.

-When drawing a face, it obviously helps to know where to place things.
+When drawing a face, it helps to know where to place things.
 Eyes, nose and mouth need to go somewhere.
-Instead of guessing, you can use a set of guidelines to help you find your way.
+Instead of guessing, we can use a set of guidelines to help find our way.

-Start with an oval.
-Make it big, so that you have room to fill it in.
+We start with an oval.
+We make it big, so that we have room to fill it in.
+See the oval above.

 Good.
-This is your head.
-Now, pressing lightly, draw a line down the center.
-You now have the center line for the face.
+This is a head.
+Now, pressing lightly, we draw a line down the center.
+This is the center line for the face.

 Now we are going to add three more guidelines.
 They are horizontal guidelines: one at the top, one in the middle, and one at the bottom.
 The one in the middle is called the eye line.

 Now it gets just a little trickier.
 Not much, just a little.

 In real life, a face is about five (5) eyes wide.
 So, we divide the face into five pieces by drawing more vertical guidelines.
 Remember to draw guidelines lightly.
 We can use a ruler to help keep them straight.
 If you made your head too small, start again and draw it bigger.
 But don’t give up here!
 Every face will be better after practicing this tip!

 The first two guidelines are easy.
 They run up and down, along the outside of the head.
 The other four guidelines are equally spaced in between those two on the outside.
 The center line will help you space out the new vertical guidelines.